Barbacoa Beef Chili

 Instructions

 - Add the cumin and chili powder and stir.
-Add the beans and the tomatoes, season with salt and pepper, and bring to a simmer over medium high heat.
-Lower the meat to medium-low and simmer for 15 minutes.
+Add the beans and the tomatoes, season with salt and pepper, and bring to a simmer over medium-high heat.
+Lower the heat to medium-low and simmer for 15 minutes.
 Add the beef to the pot with its cooking liquid and simmer for 30 minutes until everything smells just great.
-Serve the chili in bowls over the hot rice, and let everyone top their own portions.

 Oh yes…definitely my kind of chili but as much as anything my kind of cook.
 My recipe was small only because I made chili from what I had in the pantry and freezer without going shopping and I’m sad it’s almost gone.
 I’m used to two meals and freezer leftovers!
 Love the idea of shredded beef; sounds so good!